 In 21st century America, screens dominate our lives.
 They are at work and at home.
 We look at them when we’re on the go and when we’re relaxing.
 Most of us have at least one with us at all times, wherever we are and whatever we’re doing.
 But how much screen time is too much, especially for the developing minds and bodies of our kids?

 “Too much screen time – time spent in front of TVs, computers, smart phones and video games - can result in an increased risk of obesity and all the negative side effects that come with it,” said Mary Brown, MD, Pediatrician at Floating Hospital for Children at Tufts Medical Center.
 “And for older children, it also can potentially expose them to cyber bullying, sexting or even online trafficking.
 Poor sleep habits and inadequate sleep are also significant problems.”

 Effect on sleep

 Children’s screen time is adversely associated with sleep outcomes, particularly difficulty falling asleep and shortened sleep duration.
 This may result in daytime sleepiness and fatigue that can affect performance at school.

-“Screen time, especially in the 90 minutes prior to bedtime, has strong, negative effects on sleep quantity and quality,” said Dr. Ismail.
+“Screen time, especially in the 90 minutes prior to bedtime, has strong, negative effects on sleep quantity and quality,” said the Director of the Sleep Center.
 “The screen’s light suppresses melatonin, a hormone your biologic clock needs to start the sleep process.
 In addition, the light exposure from the screen stimulates and tricks the brain into thinking its daytime, making it harder to fall asleep.”